 We can pack a picnic for you but it’s up to you to fill your day with memories.
 Where to make them?
 Lucky for you, we know all the best picnic spots on the beach … and beyond.

 Fort Pickens is a historical treasure beloved both by locals and visitors to Pensacola Beach.
 Located at the western point of Santa Rosa Island, the park fee will secure your entrance for a carload and give you access for a week.
 The pentagonal fort was completed in 1834 and used until 1947, standing guard over the Pensacola harbor from the Mexican-American War through post World War II.
 Geronimo was imprisoned here, and some suggest that the first shots by American soldiers during the Civil War were fired on these shores.
-Fort Pickens is part of the Gulf Islands National Seashore, protected by the National Park Service, so in addition to armaments you will see pristine, unbridled beaches – wild with tall pines.
-You will love exploring the fort’s winding tunnels and posing for photos beneath its fine archways.
-Sunset is remarkable from atop the fort, which is a nice spot to picnic, along with the wall overlooking the Pensacola Bay and the Naval Air Station just across the water.
+Fort Pickens is part of the Gulf Islands National Seashore, protected by the National Park Service, so in addition to armaments, you will see pristine, unbridled beaches – wild with tall pines.
+You will love exploring the fort’s winding tunnels and pose for photos beneath its fine archways.
+Sunset is remarkable from atop the fort, which is a nice spot for a picnic, along with the wall overlooking the Pensacola Bay and the Naval Air Station just across the water.

 Casino Beach or Pensacola Beach Boardwalk